csesoc/comp1511-revision-t1-2022/11-fireflyrectangles/README.md

 ## Output Format

-Output a single integer, the number of rectangles that can be formed from 4 distinct fireflies in the photo.
+Output a single integer, the number of rectangles which can be formed from four distinct fireflies in the photo.

 ## Constraints